frishkorn/timeClock/README.md

 timeClock has 6 projects that can be selected using the UP / DOWN buttons.
 Back-light color will change for each Project and Project Number will be displayed.
 Time and date will always be displaying on the Main Screen.

 To start a timer press SELECT, the back-light will change red notifying you the timer is running.
 The project title, start time, and date will be logged to the SD card using a CSV file.
 Pressing SELECT again will stop the timer, the project title and stop time will be logged to the SD card in addition to the elapsed timer.
+Time in log file is in 24-hour format.

 Device records a heartbeat every 15 seconds in case of loss of power.
 When a new log file is created, the heartbeat will be time-stamped at the top of the log file.